prowler-cloud/prowler/docs/developer-guide/checks.md

 - Status -- `report.status`
     - `PASS` --> If the check is passing against the configured value.
-    - `FAIL` --> If the check is passing against the configured value.
+    - `FAIL` --> If the check is failing against the configured value.
     - `MANUAL` --> This value cannot be used unless a manual operation is required in order to determine if the `report.status` is whether `PASS` or `FAIL`.
 - Status Extended -- `report.status_extended`
     - MUST end in a dot `.`